 If you have no idea what a rich pin or a secret board is, you’ve come to the right place!
 Platform lingo can confuse even semi-experienced social media users, so it’s worth making sure you know what you’re talking about.
 Read on, and we’ll clear up all of the Pinterest terms for you!

 A Pinterest post.
 Twitter has tweets; Pinterest has pins.
 Pins can be text, image, or video posts, and can include a link back to the source.

 A Pinterest user.
 One who Pins, if you will.

 As with most of these Pinterest terms, this one speaks for itself.
 When someone pins non-original content to their boards, they are RePinning.
 Any Pin that the user did not create is a RePin.
 Similar to a Facebook Share.

 Pinterest’s content organization structure.
 Pinners add their Pins to boards they have created.
 For example, brides may have a wedding board, or even more specific wedding hair, dress, and decor boards.
 Companies may develop boards around new collections, seasonal lines, or product usage.

 A board that has several members.
 They are used to collaborate.

-Exactly what it sounds like.
-A board that is private.
+Secret boards sound precisely like what they are.
+They are private boards.
 The “lock” symbol beside the name is used as an indicator.

-Used by advertisers to house promoted Pins.
-They are not displayed on the profile, but are available through promoted channels across the platform.
+They are used by advertisers to house promoted Pins.
+They are not displayed on the profile but are available through promoted channels across the platform.